 - Empire of Desire: Technology, Capitalism, and the Perennial Moral Challenge – Dr. Edward Omar Moad

 - Schmitt, Carl.
 Political Theology: Four Chapters on the Concept of Sovereignty.
 Ed.
 George Schwab.
 Chicago University Press: Chicago, 1985; 36.

 - Hallaq, Wael.
 The Impossible State: Islam, Politics, and Modernity’s Moral Predicament.
 Columbia University Press: New York, 2013; 89-97..

 - Murad, Abdal Hakim.
 Commentary on the Eleventh Contentions.
 Quilliam Press: Cambridge, 2012; 51.

 Image by Simon Stalenhaag

-About the author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).
-You can follow him on Twitter here.
+About the Author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).